EffectOrientedProgramming/book/Chapters/03_Superpowers.md

 Sometimes an Effect fails quickly, as we saw with retries.
 Sometimes an Effect that takes too long is itself a failure.

-The `timeoutFail` operation can be chained to our previous Effect to specify a maximum time the Effect can run before producing an error:
+`timeoutFail` can be chained to our previous Effect to specify the maximum time the Effect runs before failing:

 ```scala 3 mdoc:silent
 val effect3 =